 Make sure you factor these costs in when you are comparing policies.

-There are a number of specialist providers that offer black box insurance; you can find a list of telematics insurers and compare policies here.
+There are many specialist providers that offer black box car insurance.
+You can find a list of telematics insurers and compare policies here.

 If you already have a policy, ask your insurer if you can transfer to black box cover.
 If they do not offer it, work out if it is worth cancelling your policy and paying a cancellation fee (of up to £75) and taking out a telematics policy elsewhere.

 View quotes for black box car insurance that could make your insurance cheaper.